Register of doctors and medical providers

 - taking or examining chest X-rays.

-The register is one of the reforms introduced by RSHQ to improve the early detection of coal workers' pneumoconiosis and other mine dust lung diseases in Queensland coal miners.
+The register is one of the reforms introduced to improve the early detection of mine dust lung diseases, including coal workers' pneumoconiosis and silicosis, in Queensland mine and quarry workers.

 This guide explains how doctors and medical providers can apply to be an approved provider.